osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 be removed soon.
 Long term we want to also remove the *pgsql* output, but there is no timeline yet.

-Many new features are only be available in the flex output.
+Most new features are only be available in the flex output.

 * [1086](https://github.com/openstreetmap/osm2pgsql/issues/1086)
 * [1130](https://github.com/openstreetmap/osm2pgsql/issues/1130)